MouseLand/cellpose/docs/openvino.rst

 `OpenVINO <https://github.com/openvinotoolkit/openvino>`_ is an optional backend for Cellpose which optimizes deep learning inference for Intel Architectures.

-It can be installed with a primary package by adding extra suffix:
+It should be installed in the same environment with Cellpose by the following command :

 ::

-    pip install cellpose[openvino]
+    pip install --no-deps openvino

 Using ``openvino_utils.to_openvino``, convert PyTorch model to OpenVINO one: